The System tab allows you to set resolution, scripting console preferences, sound, graphics cards, and internationalization.

 - Uses Simple Direct Media Layer API from libsdl.org to render sounds directly to the sound device output.
 Very useful for sequencer strips editing.

 - Provides buffered sound rendering with 3D/spatial support.
-Used for 3D source support by Speaker Objects and the Game Engine.
+Used for 3D source support by Speaker Objects.

 These settings control how sound behaves during live playback within Blender and are only available with SDL or OpenAL.
 To control these settings for exporting sound see the Encoding Panel and Audio Panel.